 The trouble with many dermatology visits is that the solutions are temporary.
 By making a few modifications to your life, your home, and your skincare routine, you can create lasting change.
 Here are ten critical steps, with lots more detail in this blog post.

 - Switch your skincare gradually to Osmia’s Black Clay Facial Soap and Purely Simple Face Cream.
 Do not use facial oils or balms of any kind.
 Do not exfoliate if your skin is not healed.

 - Wean any topical steroids or immunosuppressants very slowly, with the approval of your healthcare provider.
-You can blend them with the Purely Simple Face Cream, decreasing the amount of prescription cream over the course of seven days.
+You can blend them with the Purely Simple Face Cream, decreasing the amount of prescription cream over the course of seven to ten days.